Holden/Marolt Mining and Ranching Museum: Buildings and grounds

 The museum occupies a 2½-acre (2.5 acre) tract on the south side of State Highway 82 just west of the residential neighborhoods in Aspen's West End.
 A mile to the west along the highway are the two Maroon Creek Bridges, the older of which is also listed on the Register.
-Aspen Valley Hospital is a thousand feet (300 m) to the southwest.
+Aspen Valley Health is a thousand feet (300 m) to the southwest.

 The land is generally clear and open, reflecting its past agricultural use.
 The mature trees that shade many of the West End's houses end abruptly to the east, and there is a small grove of similar trees, all aspens, to the west of the museum.
 To the southeast is one of the ridges of Aspen Mountain, with the houses of South 7th Street near its foot.
 Across Highway 82 is Aspen's streets department, some dwellings of more modern construction, and a golf course.

 A system of paved bike paths and unpaved roads and paths leads to the museum from both Highway 82 and the official parking lot at the end of Marolt Place to the south.
 The main building is the plant's former sampling house, a one-and-a-half-story 77 by 42 ft wood frame structure with vertical siding and a gabled roof from which a square cupola arises in the center.
 To the south are the remains of the salt sheds, one of which has been restored.
 In the vicinity are the remains of the smokestacks. portions of the sandstone foundation of the 250-foot-long (250 ft) mill building.
 As the only undisturbed mill site from Aspen's mining days, it is considered likely to have archeological potential.
 These two buildings and the site are considered contributing resources to the Register listing.

 Up a slight slope 400 ft to the west is the original office building.
 It was converted into a residence in the 1940s with the addition of a 2nd story and aluminum siding - alterations which affected its historic character.
 These changes were considered substantial enough to preclude the building's inclusion in the historic district.
 A garage next to it and the irrigation ditch that meanders around the entire property are similarly non-contributing artifacts of the property's use as a ranch.